 5. If the BMCA procedure in NW-TT determines to use Announce message from the external grandmaster PTP instance, the UPF/NW-TT regenerates the Announce message based on the received Announce message for each Leader PTP port on the NW-TT and DS-TT(s) port for this PTP domain.
 The NW-TT/UPF forwards the regenerated Announce messages to the PDU session(s) related to the Leader PTP ports on the DS-TT(s).

-NOTE: Leader and Follower terms in this specification maps to Master and Slave terms respectively for (g)PTP time synchronization as specified in IEEE Std 802.1AS [104] and IEEE Std 1588 [126].
-This terminology can require update depending on the IEEE 1588 WG response to SA WG2.
+NOTE: Leader and Follower terms in this specification are aligned with NOTE 2 in clause 5.27.1.2.2.1 of TS 23.501 [2].

 6. If the TSN AF or TSCTSF has subscribed for notifications for the PTP port state changes, the UPF/NW-TT reports any changes to the PTP port states to the TSN AF or TSCTSF via UMIC (for DS-TT ports) or PMIC (for NW-TT ports).